Home

 Complete and sign the requisite NPDP Registration Form (Form DP-1)

-Be issued an ACE Prescription Card to be used when accessing benefits from participating pharmacies.
+Possess an ACE x Prescription Card to be used when accessing benefits from participating pharmacies

 In the later phases, an additional requirement will be the extent to which a person is up-to-date with payment of the relevant contributions to NIB.